-Michael S. Winograd is counsel in the New York office of Ropes & Gray and a member of the firm’s business & securities litigation practice group.
+Michael S. Winograd is counsel in the New York office of Ropes & Gray and a member of the firm’s Litigation and Enforcement practice group.
 Mike’s practice includes a broad range of corporate, securities, and other complex civil litigation, as well as regulatory and internal investigations and proceedings.
 He has represented domestic and foreign corporations, financial institutions, and individuals in both federal and state courts throughout the United States, as well as in arbitrations and before regulatory and other governmental bodies.

 Prior to joining the firm, Mike spent his formative years as a litigator at Wachtell, Lipton, Rosen & Katz and, before that, Sullivan & Cromwell.
 He has been an adjunct professor of law at the Fordham University School of Law since 2003, where he teaches Legal Writing and Research for LL.M.s.
 Prior to law school, Mike played professional soccer in Israel and coached soccer at the University of Richmond.

 - Stryker Corporation.
 Represented Stryker Corporation and certain of its directors and officers in securities class and derivative actions arising from allegations that Stryker failed to disclose material adverse facts about the company’s financial health.
 The court granted the defendants’ motion to dismiss.

 - Bank of America.
 Represented Bank of America Corporation and a number of its subsidiaries in a complex multidistrict securities litigation and related SEC enforcement, New York State Attorney General, and other governmental proceedings arising from alleged market-timing and late-trading in mutual funds.
 The court approved over 15 favorable settlements of civil claims against the Bank.
 The governmental proceedings were also settled favorably.